 Annie Hall is Woody Allen’s magnum opus.
-It is a rare film that can be both technically sophisticated, experimental, and also tell a beautiful and sentimental story.
-Unlike Allen’s prior comedies, all rife with goofiness, absurdity, and sexual innuendo, Annie Hall reflects a more mature and serious director (though many of those comedies are terrific, as well).
-Annie Hall is filled with modern psychoanalytic themes, religious (particularly Jewish) topics, and great scenes of Long Island, New York.
+It is a rare film which can be both technically sophisticated, experimental, and yet also beautiful and sentimental.
+Unlike Allen’s prior comedies which are riddled with goofiness, absurdity, and sexual innuendo, Annie Hall reflects a more mature and serious director (though to be fair many of Woody Allen’s early comedies are terrific).
+Annie Hall is filled with modern psychoanalytic themes, religious (particularly Jewish) topics, and great visuals of Long Island, New York.

 However, we also get a glimpse into the troubles facing Annie and Alvy, as well as their extreme neuroses.
 They discuss their former lovers (Alvy has been married twice before) and we get glimpses into joyful moments for the couple making lobster dinner.
 Then, we get a flashback to the start of their relationship – playing doubles tennis.
 Alvy seems more confident at the time, and Annie seems more shy and awkward.
 It is innocent.
 Gradually they become more intertwined.
 They visit each other’s parents homes – at the Hall house Annie’s grandmother clearly despises Jews and Alvy imagines himself as an Orthodox rabbi at the table.
 Eventually, Annie Hall moves in with Alvy, but they become complacent and they start to discuss “flexibility” in their relationship.
 Alvy sees her arm in arm with a professor, and he becomes insanely jealous and Annie becomes upset that he was spying on her.
 Also, Annie is pursued by a record producer, Tony Lacey (played by Paul Simon) from Hollywood.
 They go on vacation out to Los Angeles, which Annie loves but Alvy hates, and on the plane ride back to New York they decide to break up.
 Alvy despises the city of Los Angeles while Annie finds it clean.
 Alvy says: “They don’t throw their garbage away, they turn it into television shows.”
 In another hilarious scene from Los Angeles they attend a party where cocaine is passed around and Alvy accidentally several thousand dollars of white cocaine into a cloud onto the carpet.
 They return to Alvy’s flat to divide their possessions.
 Alvy’s flashback on their relationship wanders a bit, remembering some of the good times together, and he wanders up and down the streets in another hilarious scene asking random strangers the meaning of their relationships (a random stranger responds: “Uh, I’m very shallow and empty and I have no ideas and nothing interesting to say.”And then his girlfriend also replies: “And I’m exactly the same way.”)
 Amusingly, Alvy walks by a man walking down the street and says: “There’s the winner of the Truman Capote look-alike contest” (the man is actually Truman Capote making a brief cameo in the film).
 In another hilarious rule-breaking scene, Alvy imagines himself in cartoon form arguing with a cartoon version of Annie as the Evil Queen from Disney’s Snow White.
 After some meaningless dating, Alvy and Annie get back together but it soon fades thanks to the wisdom of therapy.
 Annie moves out to Los Angeles to pursue her music career, and Alvy flies out to her and proposes marriage which Annie declines.
 Now lugubrious, Alvy returns to New York and stages a play of their relationship, only the ending is revised so that she accepts his proposal.